Firm hacked to spread ransomware had previous security flaws

 None of the plaintiffs or their lawyers responded to requests for comment.
 They agreed to dismiss the case in December 2013, just a month after they filed it.
 It’s not clear how it was settled.
 Kaseya is privately held.

-LinkedIn profiles for Sutherland and Wong list them as retired, with Sutherland also growing wine grapes.
+LinkedIn profiles for Sutherland and Wong list them as retired.
 Blackie went on to become CEO of another Miami-based provider of remote-control software, Pilixo, where he was joined by McMullen.
 Pilixo didn’t return a request for comment.

 New vulnerabilities affecting Kaseya’s VSA — including the one exploited by the REvil ransomware gang — were discovered this year by a Dutch cybersecurity research group that says it confidentially warned Kaseya in early April.
 “In the wrong hands, these vulnerabilities could lead to the compromise of large numbers of computers managed by Kaseya VSA,” the Dutch Institute for Vulnerability Disclosure said in a blog post last week explaining the timeline of its actions.